deepskystacker/DSS/Installers/README.txt

 29. Correct Intermediate Files tab of Stacking parameters.
 "Create a calibrated file ..." and "Create a registered/calibrated file ..." were inadvertantly switched when porting the code for version 5.

 30. Bug fix: Saving the intermediate calibrated image in de-Bayered format resulted in a corrupt file.

+31. The comet position interpolation code has been re-written by Martin Toeltsch (thank you Martin).

 Welcome to DeepSkyStacker 5.1.3
 ===============================